mike-brown-angi/version-checker-test/README.md

 ```
 Now let's install and configure flux for our cluster.
 The command to do that is "bootstrap".
 The specific args to pass are:
 * owner -- this is your github user
 * repository -- this is the repository you want flux to use to keep track of things.
-If you've set the token privs right, it'll even create it for you if it doesn't already exist.
+If you've set the token privs right, it'll even create it for you if it does not already exist.
 * branch -- This is the branch you want flux to use.
 I will use the default branch for the repo for this example.
 * path -- Path within the repo where flux will place its management directory structure.
 * personal -- This tells flux that the repo owner is a GitHub user